jon-jacky/Piety/doc/rationale.md

 Piety uses a single programming language -- Python -- for both the applications and the operating system.

+Piety has no dependencies, other than Python itself.

 Code is added and revised in a long-running Python session,  without restarting or losing work in progress.